rodrigoancavil/repy/README.md

 * Regular exrpressions (re):

-The regular expression are patterns to find in a text.
-With the regular expression we can parse string's chunck in a text.
+The regular expressions are patterns to find a word in a text.
+With the regular expression we can parse string's chunks in a text.

 * How parse string entries: (ToDO)